meadowdata/meadowrun/docs/tutorial/run_function.rst

 The output will walk you through what Meadowrun's :code:`run_function` is doing:

 1. Allocate a new EC2 instance.
-Based on the options specified in :code:`EC2AllocHost`, :code:`run_function` will launch the cheapest EC2 instance type that has at least 1 CPU and 4GB of memory, and a <15% chance of being interrupted.
+Based on the options specified in :code:`AllocCloudInstance`, :code:`run_function` will launch the cheapest EC2 instance type that has at least 1 CPU and 4GB of memory, and a <15% chance of being interrupted.
 You can set this to 0 to exclude spot instances and only use on-demand instances.
 The exact instance type chosen depends on current EC2 prices.